December 2002 Democratic Party of Japan leadership election: Background

 Yukio Hatoyama was narrowly re-elected to a third term as president less than three months earlier in September, but immediately faced difficulties.
 His appointment of Kansei Nakano as party secretary-general was widely criticised as a reward for his support in the election, widening party divisions.
 Hatoyama was further damaged when Yoshihiko Noda, candidate of junior reformers in the contest, rejected the post of party policy chief.
 Just a week after the election, Seiji Maehara and Shigefumi Matsuzawa stated that they would hold the president responsible if the party failed to perform in the October by-elections.

 In the by-elections on 27 October, the DPJ won just one of the seven contests.
 In late November, Hatoyama proposed forming a joint parliamentary group between the DPJ, the Liberal Party, and SDP, which was criticised as hasty, unrealistic, and announced without party consultation.
 By this time, he was under intense pressure to resign.

 Hatoyama announced his resignation on 3 December.

+Electoral system

+Candidates were required to gather endorsements from twenty (maximum 25) of the party's members of the National Diet in order to stand.
+Each Diet member was eligible to vote (183 total).
+If no candidate won more than 50% of votes, a runoff was to be held the same day.
+Nominations were taken on the 10th and the election held the same day.